 9.- Where do you see yourself in 10 years?

 Aww, that is a very difficult question.
-I see myself working on the most innovative project of geolocation of the moment, I see that Wave will have evolved a lot and, hopefully, I will continue to be part of a team that grows every day and that is focused on goals that matter.
+I see myself working on the most innovative project of geolocation of the moment, I see that Wave will have evolved a lot.
+Hopefully, I will continue to be part of a team that grows every day and that is focused on goals that matter.